TMA and TMLT Resources

 For the TMB's complete and most up to date set of rules, refer to Chapter 165, Medical Records.

 The Texas Medical Practice Act/Texas Occupations Code provides additional guidance regarding confidentiality and the information to be furnished by physicians under Title 3, Chapter 159: Physician-Patient Communication.

 Medical records are legal documents and can even become evidence in legal proceedings.
 Altered records can make it impossible to defend a medical liability case.
 Even additions and comments made by well-meaning physicians who are attempting to clarify or elaborate on previous notes can compromise the integrity of a medical record.

-The reality is everyone makes occasional mistakes when documenting medical records, but the methods used to correct those mistakes can make or break a physician in a legal challenge.
+The reality is that everyone makes occasional mistakes when documenting medical records, but the methods used to correct those mistakes can make or break a physician in a legal challenge.
 Clearly identify late entries made in the EHR.
 Include the reason for the lateness of the entry and the date, time, and name of the person making the late entry.

 TMB Rules 165.2(j) Billing Record Requests - In response to a proper request for release of medical records, a physician shall not be required to provide copies of billing records pertaining to medical treatment of a patient unless specifically requested pursuant to the request for release of medical records.
 TMB Rules 165.2(e)(4)(B) state a physician may charge separate fees for medical and billing records requested.